Schumzy/R_RESTApi/docs/Plumber_in_Docker.md

     rm -rf /tmp/Rcpp_0.12.13.tar.gz
 ```

-e.Make a new direction for R scripts and copy the two essential R scripts into this directory
+e.
+Make a new direction for R scripts and copy the two essential R scripts into this directory
 ```{r}
 RUN mkdir -p /app/myscripts